 • Biosphere reserves are comprehensive conservation areas that incorporate both wildlife and human settlements.
 These reserves promote sustainable development by integrating economic, social, and cultural activities with ecological conservation.

-• The Red Data Book is a document that lists and categorizes endangered and threatened species.
+They consist of three zones: the core zone, where conservation takes precedence; the buffer zone, which allows for sustainable activities; and the transition zone, where sustainable development practices are encouraged.• The Red Data Book is a document that lists and categorizes endangered and threatened species.
 It serves as a reference for identification and conservation efforts.
 The book includes information on species' population status, distribution, and threats, aiding conservationists in devising strategies to protect these vulnerable species.

 • Migration is the seasonal movement of animals from one place to another in search of food, breeding grounds, or better living conditions.
 Many bird species, mammals, and even some insects undertake long journeys to ensure their survival.
 Migration helps species adapt to changing environments and find suitable resources during different times of the year.